 For more than a century, health-seekers have made their way to Indian Springs for the waters.
-It's definitely retro, but that -- and the historic Sam's Cottage, adults-only pool and Buddha Pond within the spa — are what most visitors like about it.
-The staff sterilizes the mud between each user and keeps those younger from 16 out of it.
+It's definitely retro, but that -- and the historic Sam's Cottage, adults-only pool and Buddha Pond within the spa — are what most visitors appreciate.
+The staff sterilizes mud between each user and keeps those younger from 16 out of it.
 An attendant guides users into the tub for 10 minutes and makes sure they're covered in the volcanic mud from neck to toe.

 Funkiest of the lot, Roman Spa Hot Springs Resort offers couples a private room to get gooey.
 Clothing is not just optional; for a peak experience, wear nothing but your birthday suit.
 If you're not wild about mucking in the mud, you can go straight to the warm mineral bath and follow it with a trip to the cool-down room.
 Some guest rooms feature a hot tub that fills with mineral water from the resort's own source.

-Founded in 1952, Dr. Wilkinson's Hot Springs Resort remains a family-run operation, managed today by the children of the Doc.
+Founded in 1952, Dr. Wilkinson's Hot Springs Resort remains a family-run operation, managed today by the Doc's children.
 The mud-shower-mineral bath-cool down rigamarole is followed here with the addition of a mud masque for your face and citrus water to refresh.
 Note that many visitors found the spa and guest rooms too bare bones for their tastes and the smell of the mud baths were particularly overwhelming.